AOL swings to quarterly profit on patent sale

 The company reported second quarter net income on Wednesday of $970.8 million, or $10.17 per share, following a net loss a year earlier of $11.8 million, or 11 cents per share.

-It was the first time in four years that AOL reported growth in operating income before depreciation and amortization (OIBDA)and the company raised its full-year adjusted OIBDA outlook by $25 million to $375 million.
+It was the first time in four years that AOL reported growth in operating income before depreciation and amortization.

 "On the top line, it's better than expected," said Ron Josey, an analyst with Think Equity.
 "We actually think it shows encouraging signs."